Gauss963/Python-Plotting-Specifications/README.md

   fig = plt.figure(figsize = (16, 12))
   ```

-- Please use the matplotlib built in font: `serif`,
+- Please use the matplotlib built-in font: `serif`,
   - `siez = 20` for title.
   - `size = 24` for $x$ and $y$ label.